 No South America bucket list is complete without a tour through the stunning salt flats outside Uyuni, Bolivia.
 This classic road trip takes you through surreal landscapes that look like they are from another planet.

 The star attraction here is the expansive Uyuni salt flats, a giant flat sea of salt that stretches as far as the eye can see, creating an optical illusion that lets photographers play with perspective.
-In fact, taking creative photos of yourself getting “eaten” by a toy dinosaur or popping out of Pringles can is undeniably part of the appeal.
+In fact, taking creative photos of yourself getting “eaten” by a toy dinosaur or popping out of a Pringles can is undeniably part of the appeal.

-But, aside from the photo opportunities, a tour of the Uyuni salt flats is a not-to-be-missed adventure that will bring you face to face with some of the most incredible landscapes on this planet.
+But, aside from the photo opportunities, a tour of the Uyuni salt flats is a not-to-be-missed adventure that will bring you face-to-face with some of the most incredible landscapes on this planet.

 Oh, and here’s a pro tip for you: book your multi-day salt flats excursion one-way instead of round-trip, and plan it so that you end your adventure in Chile’s Atacama desert, another great entry for your South America bucket list!